-- in case of Repo and Sell-buy-back transactions binding money market standards for such transactions, - in case of freeze to the benefit of BFG binding provisions of the Law on Banking Guaranty Fund BFG, - in case of lombard and technical loans policy and standards, applied by the National Bank of Poland NBP, - in case of other loans, deposits and derivatives terms and conditions of the agreement, entered between Bank Pekao S.A. and its clients, - in case of issue of mortgage bonds binding provisions of the Law on Mortgage Bonds and Mortgage Banks, - in case of freeze to the benefit of KDPW with the status of the clearing member for brokerage transactions.
+- in case of Repo and Sell-buy-back transactions binding money market standards for such transactions, - in case of freeze to the benefit of BFG binding provisions of the Law on Banking Guaranty Fund BFG, - in case of lombard and technical credits policy and standards, applied by the National Bank of Poland NBP, - in case of other loans, deposits items and derivatives terms and conditions of the agreement, entered between Bank Pekao S.A. and its clients, - in case of freeze to the benefit of KDPW with the status of the clearing member for brokerage transactions.

-40. Amounts due to other banks
+38. Amounts due to other banks